Shuzhengz/dark-discord/README.md

 Because of the nature of BetterDiscord, sometimes after Discord updates you have to install BetterDiscord again.

-Usually you do not need to reinstall the theme, but in some cases you do.
+Usually you do not need to reinstall the theme, but if the theme does not come back automatically after the update, simply install the theme again.
+If it still doesn't work, please submit an issue in this repository.

 ## Customize